 Tomato soup made with old bread that is soaked in the tomatoes until it is soggy–sound a little gross?

-You’d think so, but no: pappa al pomodoro is a Tuscan specialty, and it is delicious.
-Every recipe we tried was a little different, ranging from very liquidy with chunks of bread in it to so thick that it was almost a paste, but they were all tasty.
+You’d think so, but no:: pappa al pomodoro is a Tuscan specialty, and it is absolutely delicious.
+Every recipe we’ve tried was a little different, ranging from very liquidy with chunks of bread in it to so thick that it is almost a paste, but they are all tasty.

 Though clearly traditional to Italy as a whole and not just to Florence, the idea of not adding pasta to your list of things to eat in Florence is a thought that shouldn’t even be entertained–it’s absolutely delectable, and everything from pasta with wild boar sauce to the simple and classic pasta al pomodoro is available in Florence.